raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 | 2           | 5d4                  |
 | 1           | 4d12                 |

 ***Shooting Stars***.
 You can expend 1 to 3 charges as an action.
-For every charge you expend, you launch a glowing mote of light from the ring at a point you can see within 60 feet of you.
-Each creature within a 15-foot cube originating from that point is showered in sparks and must make a DC 15 Dexterity saving throw, taking 5d4 fire damage on a failed save, or half as much damage on a successful one.
+For every charge you expend, you launch a glowing mote of light from the ring at a point you can see within 18.0m of you.
+Each creature within a 4.5m cube originating from that point is showered in sparks and must make a DC 15 Dexterity saving throw, taking 5d4 fire damage on a failed save, or half as much damage on a successful one.

 ### Ring of Spell Storing